Pulmonary Fibrosis (cont.)

 - Find a local Pulmonologist in your town

-What are causes and symptoms of pulmonary fibrosis?
+What are symptoms of pulmonary fibrosis?

 Symptoms of pulmonary fibrosis include: